300 tons of oil spills after Malaysia ship collision

 KUALA LUMPUR: Almost 300 tons of oil spilled into Malaysian and Singaporean waters after two container ships collided in a Malaysian port, officials said Wednesday.

-“The oil spill has been contained,” a local maritime official told Agence France-Presse after Tuesday’s accident in the busy port of Pasir Gudang in Malaysia’s southern state of Johor bordering Singapore.
+“The oil spill has been contained,” a local maritime official told AFP after Tuesday’s accident in the busy port of Pasir Gudang in Malaysia’s southern state of Johor bordering Singapore.

 The Singapore-registered MT Wan Hai 301 collided with the Gibraltar-flagged MT APL Denver.